jbasko/backtesting-task/Readme.md

 #### Step 3: Perform unit tests on your implementation

+We have included two unit tests in `backtesting_slices_test.py`.

 #### Step 4: Push your solution to your favorite repository

-The original repository is used as the base repository for applicant tasks and no solutions should be pushed there. .
+The original repository is used as the base repository for applicant tasks and no solutions should be pushed there.
 Therefore, please create an own repository for your solution and push it there.

 #### Step 5: Clean your environment (optional)